openwfm/wrf-sfire-docs/docs/updates.md

 To protect the datacenter, all jobs will be suspended if the datacenter temperature is too high, and all nodes will be shut down automatically if the temperature keeps increasing further.

+### 2024/02/24

+* Added a switch to CPU power saving mode in case of overheating, as an intermediate step before suspending nodes, which should happen only rarely now.

+### 2024/01/26

+* Added 3 degrees of emergency shutdown in case of datacenter overheating: 1. suspend all jobs 2. gracefull shutdown 3. turn off power for all nodes

 ### 2024/01/25

 * 10:30am All alderaan nodes are powered up.
 Held jobs released and running.